“To many, technology seems unapproachable. But through art, technology becomes more human and even an artistic medium in

-Over the past few weeks, we’ve highlighted a number of ways that AR can help make our worlds feel more personal, unique, and special: From cosmetics and home decor to sifting through millions of options to find wall art that speaks to us, augmented reality has become an increasingly valuable tool in personalizing and beautifying our spaces.
+Over the past few weeks, we’ve highlighted a number of ways that AR can help make our worlds feel more personal, unique, and special: From cosmetics and home decor to shifting through millions of options to finding wall art that speaks to us, augmented reality has become an increasingly valuable tool in personalizing and beautifying our spaces.

 But augmented reality is so much more than selfie filters and precisely-scaled furniture placement: To artists looking to explore new creative frontiers, AR represents an entirely novel expressive medium, one capable of conveying an immersive artistic vision quite unlike anything on the scene even a year or two ago.

 Many early Augmented Reality experiences centered around museums and artifacts, with graphical overlays used to enhance a visitor’s understanding of a piece and overall experience.
 With the development of several new tools for creating AR experiences, a new wave of artists have taken to creating pieces explicitly designed for augmented reality’s unique properties and the experience it can offer an observer.

 Each of these three artists seems a natural fit for augmented reality: They create big, expansive pieces that seek to transport the viewer to a world that is somehow set apart from the everyday.
 These three projects represent great examples of how technology can not already augment existing artwork with new information, but can offer creators an entirely new mode of artistic expression.